dahnhwang/HMMViterbi/README.md

 # HMMViterbi
-Use HMM/Viterbi algorithm to find out the POS tagger with the highest probability (Korean) Last Version : 2019-04-08 (Mon)
+-Use HMM/Viterbi algorithm to find out the POS tagger with the highest probability (Korean) -Last Version : 2019-04-29 (Mon)

 # Input
 A program given in the class proposes lots of possible combination of POS taggers(result.txt) of a sentence(input.txt).